 Lots of people are nature lovers who come to Costa Rica for wildlife, but lots of people don’t stop to think about the fact that “wildlife” includes bugs!

 This is one of those Costa Rica tours that may not be for everyone.
-But, if you are interested in insects, and if you aren’t afraid of the dark, then you’ll love this walk on Costa Rica’s wild side.
+But, if you are interested in insects and aren’t afraid of the dark, you’ll love this walk on Costa Rica’s wild side.

 This is one of the oldest and longest continuously running tours in Costa Rica – biologist Tracie “The Bug Lady” and business partner Gianfranco Gomez love taking people into the forest to tell them about the many insects and creatures found here.